 The Historic Wakefield Barn was once the site of John Sprunt Hill’s 2,000-acre Wakefield Farm.
 Hill was born in Duplin County in 1869.
 He graduated from the University of North Carolina and then attended law school at Columbia University, graduating in 1894.
-He started working as an attorney in New York City and he met and married Annie Louise Watts who was from Durham, North Carolina.
-Her father, George Washington Watts, was the owner of American Tobacco Company.
-He fell ill in 1903 and Hill and his wife returned to Durham so Hill could take over management of the company.
-In Durham, Hill was very active in local business, government, and philanthropic ventures.
+He started working as an attorney in New York City, and he met and married Annie Louise Watts, who was from Durham, North Carolina.
+Her father, George Washington Watts, was the owner of the American Tobacco Company.
+He fell ill in 1903, and Hill and his wife returned to Durham so Hill could take over management of the company.
+Hill was very active in local business, government, and philanthropic ventures in Durham.
 Hill’s Durham home at 900 South Duke Street is listed in the National Register of Historic Places.

 In the years following the depression, Hill purchased many small local banks to form what would later become Central Carolina Bank.
 He also began to purchase farms through foreclosure sales.
-The farmers around Wake Forest were eager to divest of their no-longer-profitable farms and Hill provided an opportunity for them to be able to do so.
+The farmers around Wake Forest were eager to divest of their no-longer-profitable farms, and Hill provided an opportunity for them to be able to do so.
 Hill was particularly interested in raising Guernsey dairy cows.
 He amassed a large tract where he could indulge in his farming hobby.
-At the time, it was very common for wealthy men to create showplace farms that served two purposes: one being, to show off the owners’ wealth and the other was to serve as model farms that encouraged the implementation of modern practices.
+At the time, it was common for wealthy men to create showplace farms that served two purposes: to show off the owners’ wealth and to serve as model farms that encouraged implementing modern practices.
 Hill’s farms utilized progressive farming techniques and state-of-the-art equipment.

-When Hill acquired the Wakefield Farm, he was already operating three other dairy farms in Durham County – Quail Roost, Hillandale, and Cross Daile.
+When Hill acquired the Wakefield Farm, he had already operated three other dairy farms in Durham County – Quail Roost, Hillandale, and Cross Daile.
 The only two that still remain are Wakefield and Quail Roost.
-Quail Roost is owned by a Hill descendent and is used for horses.
+Quail Roost is owned by a Hill descendant and is used for horses.

 Hill used Wakefield Farm as his outpost for dairy operations.
-The farm also produced hay for feed, hybrid corn, and carala wheat.
+The farm also produced hay for feed, hybrid corn, and Kerala wheat.
 Hill raised Percheron draft horses at the farm, as well.

 Construction on the Wakefield Dairy Complex began in 1954.
 All of the timber that was used was cut and milled on the property.
 Hill’s chosen breed of cow was the Gursey.
-This breed was known for its high quality of milk and easy going nature.
+This breed was known for its high-quality milk and easygoing nature.

-Hill was an active member of the Dairy Herd Improvement Association whose mission was to encourage progressive dairy and breeding practices and to recognize farmers who incorporated these practices through a testing and reward system.
-Throughout the 1930s, cows from Hill’s Wakefield Farm appeared on the DHIA “Honor Roll.”
+Hill was an active member of the Dairy Herd Improvement Association, whose mission was to encourage progressive dairy and breeding practices and to recognize farmers who incorporated these practices through a testing and reward system.
+Throughout the 1930s, Hill’s Wakefield Farm cows appeared on the DHIA “Honor Roll.”
 Cows on the honor roll were milked three times per day and produced at least 300 pounds of butterfat annually.

 THE WAKEFIELD DAIRY COMPLEX

 The complex is located on the west side of SR 2000/Falls of the Neuse Road in northeastern Wake County.
-The Complex consists of an 8,000 square foot dairy barn with silos, a bull barn, and a calf barn around a courtyard.
+The complex comprises an 11,500+ square foot dairy barn with silos, a bull barn, and a calf barn around a courtyard.
 A milk house formerly occupied a site southeast of the dairy barn.

-Today, the farm sits on an eleven-acre tract surrounded by The Country Club at Wakefield
+Today, the farm sits on a fifteen-acre tract surrounded by The Country Club at Wakefield

 A CLOSER LOOK AROUND